This guide will walk you through building a kid holding box. This helpful tool will make handling and caring for young kids easier.

 Another reason to use a kid box is for tattooing or tagging.
 This is usually done on the inside of the ear and identifies the goat and herd.

-I went to Handy Man Hubby, showed him a picture I found online and he took it from there.
+I went to my hubby and showed him a picture I found online and he took it from there.
 We got our plans from betterhensandgardens.com.
 The plans were shown using an aluminum neck piece.
 I really didn’t want to purchase anything additional so we made our own.

 The total cost of the project was $37.00, but I am sure you could make it for much less using what you have on hand.
 We chose to purchase pine wood since this box will be getting a lot of use.

 Supplies for building a wooden kid holding box.

 - Hinges (we used two)

 The skill required for this project is basic, requiring some use of a skill saw.
 Be sure to exercise caution and wear appropriate safety gear when sawing the wood.

 You will need wood pieces for the box in the following sizes.